DanteVillarreal/cse6363-notebook_and_files/readme.md

 in order to run the inference notebook, aka the "demo" notebook,
-- you need to download the saved_models.zip file and then paste it into the files in the inference notebook.
+- you need to download the saved_models.zip file located in the "inference_notebook" folder and then paste it into the files in the inference notebook.
 - you also need to upload a resume and a job description.
 - create an "uploads" folder and paste your resume and job description in there. it has to be .txt, .pdf, .docx
 - the resume has to say "resume" in it